vishal-kumar4/Multibase/DECISIONS.md

 elements) after an early version's collapse button silently stopped responding to clicks.

+## Conversation history persists client-side with a rolling 24h expiry
+Chat history is saved to localStorage, with a rolling 24-hour window that resets on each new message rather than a fixed expiry from the first message - a conversation stays alive as long as it's actively used, only going stale after a full day of no activity.
+Chosen over server-side session storage (Redis, etc.) for the same reason as the stateless multi-turn design elsewhere in the app - keeps the backend simple, no session store to run or scale.
+Trade-off: history is tied to one browser - lost if localStorage is cleared, doesn't sync across devices or browsers.
+Acceptable for v1.

 ## Backend and frontend containerized, not just Postgres
 Originally only Postgres ran in Docker; backend and frontend were started manually in separate terminals with a venv that had to be activated each